Matthewgb73/CSUN-3D-Print-Guide/MAIN INFO/Explanation Of Common Printers Viewed In HAAS Lab.md

 #  Explanation Of Common Printers Viewed In HAAS Lab:

-As mentioned in the introduction, the 2021-2022 FSAE team used:
+For the 2021-2022 FSAE team, the printer that were used were:
 * Ender 3 V2
 * Prusa I3 Mk3
 * Raise3D Pro 2 Plus